JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 **How to not get ef'd by AI aka My list of 5 useful future skills**

-Disclaimer: This may turn out to be complete nonsense in the future but who knows lol
+Disclaimer: This may turn out to be complete nonsense in the future but who knows

 1) Become freelancer or work in smaller studios
 - You are less likely to get completely replaced by AI if you work by yourself or in a small team